 Mango chutney is a popular condiment made from ripe or raw mangoes, often combined with sugar, vinegar, spices, and herbs.
 It is widely used in Indian and global cuisines for its sweet, tangy, and spicy flavor profile.
 Mango chutneys vary in texture, ranging from smooth to chunky, and can be preserved for extended periods due to their high sugar and acid content.
 Chutney prepared from mature but unripe mango has good colour and full flavour.

 In South India, Totapuri and Fazali mangoes are commonly used for chutney due to their flavor, texture, and preservation suitability (Saroj et al., 2010).
 FPO specifications require chutneys to have at least 50°Brix TSS, 40% fruit content, and 2.1% acidity.
 Mango chutney offers nutritional and functional benefits, with studies showing that factors like mango variety and apple vinegar concentration affect its nutrient profile, including moisture, vitamin C, fiber, and antioxidant activity (Husaini et al., 2018).
 A 1:1 mango pulp and sugar ratio yields the best sensory scores for chutney quality.
 Mango chutney also has health benefits, including antioxidant and anticancer properties (Masibo and He, 2008).
-Rao et al., (2008) emphasized the storage stability of raw mango chutney powder, attributing its extended shelf life to high acid content.
+Rao et al. (2008) emphasized the storage stability of raw mango chutney powder, attributing its extended shelf life to high acid content.

 2.3 Amchur (Green Mango Powder)